Published by MBA Skool Team, Last Updated: January 27, 2022

 What is Line Manager?

-Line manager is a person or employee of an organization who directly directs the other employees and is in charge of all the individuals working in a department.
+Line manager is a person or employee of an organization who directly supervises one or more employees and is in charge of all the individuals working in the same or different department.
 The line manager reports to the person in a position ranking higher to him.
 Line manager is very much proficient functionally.

 The concept holds great importance in all the organizations.
 He is the one who aligns the organization goals with that of various strategies.
 The specific departmental as well functional goals are strategized by him.
 He is responsible for accumulating and allotting proper resources for the organization.
 He is responsible for preparing the performance metrics of the employees, which is a mandatory thing to assess the organizations’ productivity levels and development.
 He is always in contact with the employees and also with various other line managers to keep a track of all the functional departmental workings.
 He plays a very major role in an organization when it comes to team work and team management skills impart programs.